Antonee Burke-Gilroy

-Antonee Burke-Gilroy (born 3 October 1997) is an English-born Australian soccer player who plays for Brisbane Roar.
+Antonee Burke-Gilroy (born 3 October 1997) is an English-born Australian soccer player who currently plays for National Premier Leagues Victoria club Preston Lions.

 Career

 Burke-Gilroy played with Newcastle Jets as well as spending six months on loan with Portuguese side Académica.

 Burke-Gilroy signed with United Soccer League side Seattle Sounders FC 2 on 1 May 2018.

 Burke-Gilroy played for Tacoma Defiance in the USL Championship.

 Burke-Gilroy joined Brisbane Roar as an injury replacement player at the backend of the 2020-21 A-League season, appearing twice for the club.

 In 2021, Burke-Gilroy joined Perth Glory.
 Burke-Gilroy made 34 league appearances for Perth over two seasons before being released at the end of the 2022–23 season.

 On 9 November 2023, Burke-Gilroy returned to Brisbane Roar between rounds 3 and 4 of the 2023–24 A-League, following a brief period as a free agent after his departure from Perth Glory.

+At the end of the 2025–26 A-League Men season, Burke-Gilroy left Brisbane Roar.